 INFJs are super rare, and some perceive them to be abstract personalities because they have seemingly conflicting qualities.
 They can be opinionated and strong-willed, but when they’re not busy being tough, they believe in peace, love and all that soft stuff.

 Give this sensitive friend a handmade, soy-based candle by Hush Candles.
-They’re usually $18 per 4oz candle, but you can add $2 to have it gifted in a pretty box.
+They’re $20 per 4oz candle and there are 12 scents you can pick from.
+From Lavender to Peppermint Orange, there’s a whole range of options.

 ESTJs are characterised by their love of tradition and order, so it makes sense that they’re sometimes called “the supervisor”.